pa/dotman/README.md

 ## Requirements
 - [Git](https://git-scm.com/) executable insatlled on your machine
-- A Git repo, where you version control your dotfiles
+- A Git repo, where you version control your dotfiles.
+Create one from [here](https://github.com/new) if you want.

 ## Installation